Alfa Romeo Tonale SUV concept blends electrified power with passionate design

 The Tonale concept also appears to preview the powertrain we'll see is the production mid-size vehicle.
 Alfa Romeo said the concept houses an electric motor in the rear while a traditional internal-combustion engine remains up front, though the company isn't saying what that engine is.
 Alfa says the concept can drive on pure electricity for an undisclosed distance.
 The Tonale introduces Dual Power to replace the current Dynamic driving mode and Advance E to replace the Advance Efficiency mode.
 The latter unlocks the electric-only option.
 Dual Power mode combines the electric motor and engine's power for peak performance, and a Natural mode has both the hybrid system and engine work together for optimal fuel savings without sacrificing all of the available performance.

-Based the future plans Alfa Romeo laid out in June, the Tonale should arrive in production form no later than 2022.
+Based on the future plans Alfa Romeo laid out in June, the Tonale should arrive in production form no later than 2022.
 When it does, it looks like it will be a pretty face for crossover SUV buyers to consider.